colak/txp-media-shortcode/README.md

 YouTube's url structures allow for the presentation of the video thumbnail before their cookies are served.
 As such the code below also embeds the thumbnail before the cookie is accepted.

+The shorcode allows for embeding individual videos, YouTube playlists, or a feed from a YouTube user.

+Embed an individual video

 `<txp::media from="yt" media="zlZTghhCuxg" title="Delivery for Mr. Assange" />`

 Resulting code before cookie is accepted